operator-playground-io/community-jaeger-operator-tile/cover.md

 ### Features of Jaeger Operator

-- Multiple modes - Supports allInOne, production and streaming modes of deployment.
+- Multiple modes - It Supports allInOne, production and streaming modes of deployment.

 - Configuration - The Operator manages configuration information when installing Jaeger instances.

 - Storage - It configures the storage used by Jaeger.
 Memory is the default storage.
 Other options include Badger, Cassandra or Elasticsearch.
 In OpenShift environment, the operator can delegate creation of an Elasticsearch cluster to the Elasticsearch Operator if deployed.

-- Agent - It can be deployed as sidecar (default) and/or daemonset.
+- Agent - It can be deployed as sidecar (default) and/or as a daemonset.

 - UI - It optionally installs Ingress (Kubernetes) or secure route (OpenShift) to provide access to the Jaeger UI.